sgost/fidisys-website/src/data/blog/integrating-graphql-and-restapis-with-stacked-architecture-in-flutter.md

 ---
 ![graphql and flutter](blog-image.png "Integrating graphQL  APIs With Stacked Architecture In Flutter")

-### Stacked Architecture.
+.

+**GraphQL** is an  open-source data query and manipulation language  created by Facebook for APIs.
+It is used to precisely fetch only the required data working as an improvement of RestAPIs that does overfetching.

-Stacked is a simple to use, highly scalable, flexible and easily maintainable and testable Flutter MVVM(Model-View-ViewModel) architecture.
+**Stacked** is a simple to use, highly scalable, flexible and easily maintainable and testable Flutter MVVM(Model-View-ViewModel) architecture.

 Previously known as the provider architecture, you begin to implement the stacked architecture on a flutter application by adding the libraries: [Stacked](https://pub.dev/packages/stacked) , [Stacked_services](https://pub.dev/packages/stacked_services).
 The stacked_services library, helps in implementing the stacked architecture, while the stacked library is the architecture itself.